litestar-org/litestar/docs/usage/static-files.rst

 Static files
 ============

-To serve static files (e.g., serve arbitrary files from a given directory), the :func:`~litestar.static_files.create_static_files_router` can be used to create a :class:`Router <litestar.router.Router>` to handle this task.
+To serve static files (i.e., serve arbitrary files from a given directory), the :func:`~litestar.static_files.create_static_files_router` can be used to create a :class:`Router <litestar.router.Router>` to handle this task.